getvariant/variant/RELEASE/doc/README-0.6.2.txt

   46 State parameters are optional
   40 Test/State/Experience names are SQL identifiers
   41 Isolate servlet adapter into own library.
+  47 variant.js is isolated into its own project CLIENT_JS

 Copyright 2015-2016 Variant Inc.